 Music is an important part of worship and is integral to the life of Shallowford Presbyterian Church.
 We are proud of our rich tradition, yet continue to explore new things.
 Whether you enjoy music from the pews during worship or you participate by singing, ringing, or playing an instrument, we hope that music helps you encounter the mystery of God.
-Shallowford’s Music Ministry is under the direction of Emily Floyd, Director of Music Ministries.
-If you would like more information, email Emily Floyd at [email protected]
+Shallowford’s Music ministry is under the direction of Emily Floyd, director of Music ministries.

 We encourage anyone with a love for music to participate in music ministry at Shallowford.
 Our groups remain open for enrollment throughout the year.
 Our choirs serve as small groups for spiritual enrichment as well as musical enrichment.
 We have a “church music school” philosophy, aiming to provide music education for children, teens, and adults.
 As our children grow, they are taught the skills they need to become responsible young musicians.
 As the children mature, they continue to share their gifts of music as teens, often coming back to Shallowford to sing or play as adults.
 By providing such a broad range of music ministry activities, we hope your entire family can participate in music at Shallowford.